ABOUT THE AUDITOR'S OFFICE

 The Department prepares and files reports on the status of the County's grant programs and ensures compliance with reporting and other requirements set forth in the grant award contracts and agreements.

 The Department ensures compliance with applicable accounting, contractual, and statutory requirements pertaining to the recording, monitoring, and collecting of amounts owed the County.
 The Department currently performs various degrees of billing and monitoring functions for a number of County departments.
 The Department is working towards the goal of a County-wide centralization of billing and collection activities.

-The Audit Division includes the Chief Assistant County Auditor - Audit Division, Audit Services, Compliance Audit, Systems & Procedures, and the Continuous Auditing Departments.
-The responsibilities of the Audit Division are to assist the County, Flood Control District, other entities, and quasi-governmental organizations (e.g., Port of Houston Authority, Harris County Hospital District, Community Supervision and Corrections, Juvenile Probation Board, Harris County Sports and Convention Corporation) with the effective discharge of their fiscal responsibilities, including management's efforts to provide the public and concerned entities with financial accountability; minimize exposure to contingent liabilities; safeguard assets; and comply with applicable policies, laws, regulations, and covenants.
+The Audit Division includes the Chief Assistant County Auditor - Audit Division, Audit Services, Compliance Audit, Continuous Auditing, and the Systems & Procedures Departments.
+The responsibilities of the Audit Division are to assist the County, Flood Control District, other entities, and quasi-governmental organizations (e.g., Harris County Hospital District, Community Supervision and Corrections, Juvenile Probation Board, Harris County Sports and Convention Corporation) with the effective discharge of their fiscal responsibilities, including management's efforts to provide the public and concerned entities with financial accountability; minimize exposure to contingent liabilities; safeguard assets; and comply with applicable policies, laws, regulations, and covenants.
 The Division has adopted the professional standards of the Institute of Internal Auditors.